summitbaj/claimopsagent/README.md

 ## Development

 ### Mock Mode
-For local development without a real Dataverse instance, the application supports mock mode:
+For local development and testing without real API connections:
-- Set `DATAVERSE_URL=https://dummy-org.crm.dynamics.com` in `.env`
+- Set `MOCK_MODE=true` in `.env`
-- Mock data will be returned for testing
+- Mock data will be returned for Dataverse queries
+- OpenAI calls will be skipped with mock predictions
+- Perfect for testing the UI and workflows

+**Note**: You can still use a dummy Dataverse URL if needed, but `MOCK_MODE` is the recommended way to enable mock responses.

 ### Running Tests
 ```bash